The List

 6 Aug 2026 - 31 Aug 2026

-Wonder Fools Part ceilidh, part storytelling, and a good night out, Tether is a bold new collaboration between Scotland's Wonder Fools and South Korea's Theatre SAN.
+Wonder Fools Part ceilidh, part play, and a good night out, Tether is a bold new collaboration between Scotland's Wonder Fools and South Korea's Theatre SAN.
 Spanning 60 years and three generations, the piece weaves folk songs, love letters and war stories into a shared experience of music and memory.
 Beginning as a joyous communal gathering, it gradually reveals an intimate love story shaped by migration, oppression and time.
 Playful, powerful and deeply human, Tether invites audiences to collectively dance, laugh, listen and remember – tracing the invisible threads that bind two nations together.
 Audience participation, Audience required to walk or move around during the performance, Strong language/swearing Age category: 12+

 Puttana